open-telemetry/semantic-conventions/docs/database/redis.md

 **[7] `server.port`:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-**[8]:** If using a port other than the default port for this DBMS and if `server.address` is set.
+**[8] `server.port`:** If using a port other than the default port for this DBMS and if `server.address` is set.

 **[9] `db.operation.batch.size`:** Operations are only considered batches when they contain two or more operations, and so `db.operation.batch.size` SHOULD never be `1`.
 This attribute has stability level RELEASE CANDIDATE.

 **[10] `db.query.text`:** For **Redis**, the value provided for `db.query.text` SHOULD correspond to the syntax of the Redis CLI.
 If, for example, the [`HMSET` command](https://redis.io/commands/hmset) is invoked, `"HMSET myhash field1 'Hello' field2 'World'"` would be a suitable value for `db.query.text`.

-**[11]:** Non-parameterized query text SHOULD NOT be collected by default unless there is sanitization that excludes sensitive data, e.g. by redacting all literal values present in the query text.
+**[11] `db.query.text`:** Non-parameterized query text SHOULD NOT be collected by default unless there is sanitization that excludes sensitive data, e.g. by redacting all literal values present in the query text.
 See [Sanitization of `db.query.text`](../../docs/database/database-spans.md#sanitization-of-dbquerytext).
 Parameterized query text SHOULD be collected by default (the query parameter values themselves are opt-in, see [`db.operation.parameter.<key>`](../../docs/attributes-registry/db.md)).